Return to Peanut Island

 The park is an excellent location for anglers to test their saltwater skills in the beautiful waters of the Lake Worth Lagoon.
 Anglers are invited to use the Fishing Pier located on the northeast side of the island.
 This special facility is open for fishing twenty-four hours a day.
 There's no better way to enjoy a relaxing day (or night) of fishing!
 While fishing is permitted in most areas of the park, anglers are reminded the activity, including cast netting, is prohibited in Designated Swimming Areas and on all Docks (including Floating Docks), Boardwalks, and Observation Areas.Fishing Regulations

-The Park offers a unique, year-round opportunity for swimming in the Intracoastal Waterway.
-Guarded Swimming Areas provide easy water access for people of all ages from 9:15 am - 4:45 pm, seven days a week from Memorial Day until Palm Beach County public schools begin in August.
-When school starts, swimming areas will be guarded only on weekends until Memorial Day.
-Located on the southeast-side of the island, the Guarded Beach is the perfect place for families to enjoy the refreshing salt waters of the Lake Worth Lagoon.
-Adjacent to this beach is a Guarded Snorkeling Lagoon that features a floating swim platform for the observation of shallow-water reef habitat.
+The park offers a unique, year-round opportunity for swimming in the Intracoastal Waterway.
+Swimming area is currently guarded on weekends only.
+Located on the southeast side of the island, the guarded beach is the perfect place for families to enjoy the refreshing salt waters of the Lake Worth Lagoon.
+Adjacent to this beach is a guarded snorkeling lagoon that features a floating swim platform for the observation of shallow-water reef habitat.
 It's a special facility you won't want to miss!
 For your safety, swimming and/or diving is prohibited from all docks, piers and bulkheads.
 Glass containers are prohibited in the snorkeling lagoon.